Danseys Pass Road

 William Dansey was one of the first Europeans to cross the pass.
 He arrived in NZ in 1854 to build a fortune by finding and acquiring a large tract of land.
 He crossed the pass over the Kakanui Mountains from Waitaki Valley in 1855 in search of suitable farmland in the Maniototo Valley.
 Instead, he became the lessee of the huge Otekaike Station from 1857 to 1871.
 This station stretched from the pass into the Waitaki Valley to Duntroon and Kurow.
 Allan and John McLean, brothers who owned regional sheep stations, subsequently built the road.
 Prospectors discovered gold around Naseby, Mount Buster and Kyeburn in 1863, around the south end of the road.

-On the Naseby side, Dansey Pass Road starts with outstanding views of the string of mountain ranges that run northwest to southeast from the Lindis Pass towards the east coast between Moeraki and Shag Point.
+On the Naseby side, Dansey Pass Road starts with outstanding views of the string of mountain ranges that run northwest to southeast from the Lindis Pass towards the east coast between Moerakitextand Shag Point.
 These ranges tend to have reasonable snow coverage in winter, which provides a stunning backdrop to the golden and green flats in the Maniototo.

 10 images